jayishnuj/HexSoftwares_Retail-Database-Analysis_SQL/README.md

 7. **Location** - Location where the purchase was made
 8. **Size** - Size of the purchased item
-9. **Color** - Color of the purchased item 10.**Season** - Season during which the purchase was made 11.**Review Rating** - Rating given by the customer for the purchased item 12.**Subscription Status** - Indicates if the customer has a subscription (Yes/No) 13.**Shipping Type** - Type of shipping chosen by the customer 14.**Discount Applied** - Indicates if a discount was applied to the purchase (Yes/No) 15.**Promo Code Used** - Indicates if a promo code was used for the purchase (Yes/No) 16.**Previous Purchases** - The total count of transactions concluded by the customer at the store, excluding the ongoing transaction
+9. **Color** - Color of the purchased item
+10. **Season** - Season during which the purchase was made
+11. **Review Rating** - Rating given by the customer for the purchased item
+12. **Subscription Status** - Indicates if the customer has a subscription (Yes/No)
+13. **Shipping Type** - Type of shipping chosen by the customer 14 .**Discount Applied** - Indicates if a discount was applied to the purchase (Yes/No)
+15. **Promo Code Used** - Indicates if a promo code was used for the purchase (Yes/No)
+16. **Previous Purchases** - The total count of transactions concluded by the customer at the store, excluding the ongoing transaction
-17.**Payment Method** - Customer's most preferred payment method 18.**Frequency of Purchases** - Frequency at which the customer makes purchases (e.g., Weekly, Fortnightly, Monthly)
+17. **Payment Method** - Customer's most preferred payment method
+18. **Frequency of Purchases** - Frequency at which the customer makes purchases (e.g., Weekly, Fortnightly, Monthly)